magento/devdocs/src/cloud/cdn/configure-fastly.md

    -  `mcprod.<your-domain>.com`

 {:.bs-callout-info}
-You cannot specify a custom domain in Staging for your Starter project.
+You cannot specify a custom domain for a non-production environment in Starter projects.

 These are the default pre-production URLs available as soon as your project is provisioned.
 The value for `"your-domain"` is the domain name you specified during the onboarding process.